Green Homes Grants for Solar Thermal to Close

 Following the decision to end the scheme, Kwasi Kwarteng, Business and Energy Secretary, said: "Upgrading the country's homes with energy efficiency measures means we can cut emissions and save people money on their energy bills.

-"Today's funding boost will mean even more households across England are able to access these vital grants through their local authority."
+"Today's funding boost will mean even more households across England are able to access these vital solar panel grants through their local authority."

 Why is the Green Homes Grant scheme closing?